xjamundx/about/README.md

 ## WHAT DRAINS ME

-1. Not making a decision and moving forward
+1. Not making a decision (or not moving forward)
 2. Pointless meetings
 3. Fighting over who is in charge
 4. Politics or trying to “impress” people